-- Combine and sift together flour, cocoa powder, salt and baking powder.
+- Sift flour, cocoa powder, salt, and baking powder together.
 Set aside.

-- With hand held mixer or stand mixer, beat soft butter and sugar until light and creamy.
+- Beat soft butter and sugar until light and creamy.
 Add egg and vanilla extract.
-Add sifted ingredients and mix until dough forms.
-Do not overmix.
+Add sifted ingredients and mix until a dough forms.
+Do not over mix.

 - Press dough 1/4-inch thick on a cookie sheet lined with plastic food film and place in refrigerator or freezer until firm enough to be rolled, about 20-45 minutes.

 - Roll dough about 1/8-inch thick on a lightly floured surface.
-Cut using a bat cookie cutter and place on parchment lined cookies sheets about 1/4-inch apart.
+Cut using a bat cookie cutter and place on parchment lined cookie sheets.